-A question I ask myself, when I’m about to make an unnecessary purchase is, “Is it worth it?”
+A question I ask myself when I’m about to make an unnecessary purchase is, “Is it worth it?”
 I remember years ago a friend of mine, with two children and one on the way, suddenly found out that her husband lost his job.
 As we were discussing ways to manage, I realized her strategy for cutting corners was very clear.
-I never forgot it.
+I never forgot about it.
 She developed a shoestring mentality and guaranteed that there would be no purchases made unless they were absolutely, positively necessary, including a pack of gum.
 That’s how she managed and even when her husband became employed again, she continued to live a financially smart life.

 A constant reminder for me is to want what I have rather than have what I want.
-It’s building a fortune but of a very different kind.
-And finding satisfaction and contentment and a joy for what surrounds me.
+It’s building a fortune, but of a very different kind.
+And finding satisfaction and contentment and joy for what surrounds me.
 It’s gratitude that’s stripped to its basic core, forcing me to examine what’s important and what’s not.
 What I can live with and what I can’t live without.

 Ask yourself that very question.
 That if you had nothing else or if all else failed, what can’t you live without?
 I know I can live with a less fancy house, smaller and less unique than the home I built and drew upon like a canvas.
 Sure, it hurt to let that house go and the memories that came with it.
 That’s only part of my story.
 There’s another story.
 I can’t live without the people who depend on me and love me just because.
 Who fill the house with their voices, their scents, their moods, knowing that their home is a safe place they long to come back to.